-ZTE planning new Firefox OS phone for 2014, Grand S and Nubia Z5 to hit U.S. in OctoberAlex Wagner - Deputy Managing Editor, News Desk
+ZTE planning new Firefox OS phone for 2014, Grand S and Nubia Z5 to hit U.S. in OctoberAlex Wagner - Editorial Director of News and Content

 The Firefox OS-powered ZTE Open was officially made available to U.S. consumers last month, complete with a no contract price tag of just $80.
 Despite its entry-level specs, the device sold out quickly.
 Now a ZTE executive has shed some light on just how well the Open has done since its debut and provided some insight into his company's future Firefox OS plans.